 The French beret has become the recognized symbol of all things French.
-This stylish version, handmade from 100% wool, is warm, waterproof and when it’s not needed can be tucked in your pocket.
+This stylish version, handmade from 100% wool, is warm, waterproof, and when it’s not needed can be tucked into your pocket.

-It is reminiscent of the Parsian setting designed for the Metropolitan Opera’s splendid production of Puccini’s La Bohème.
+It is reminiscent of the Parisian setting designed for the Metropolitan Opera’s splendid production of Puccini’s La Bohème.

 - For men and women

 - One size fits most